antaresproject/docs/docs/services/twig.md

 event_gridable()
 ```

-Starts the event `widgets:render.{path}.right` during the widget generation.
-It is used to optionally fill the widget's content.
+Starts the event `widgets:render.{path}.right` during widget generation.
+It is used to fill optionally the widget's content.

 ### control_error